 Dairy: If you ever saw the food documentary Forks Over Knives, you may recall its premise that in Asia, where people don't consume nearly as much milk and cheese as Americans, they don't end up with nearly as many hormone-related cancers like breast cancer.

 Consensus in the medical community on the issue is not so black and white.
 A systematic review in the Journal of Breast Cancer that looked at 22 studies found that eating dairy was inversely associated with developing cancer — meaning that it actually led to less risk.
 At this point, it seems more research is needed before hard conclusions can be drawn about dairy and breast cancer.

 Gluten: Gluten has taken the fall for causing all manner of other health problems… why not cancer?
 Operating on the belief that gluten can cause or aggravate systemic inflammation, some people have concluded that it could also be a factor in cancer development.
 But the science doesn't support this theory.
 The American Institute for Cancer Research states that “for people without conditions that make them sensitive to gluten, research shows no cancer protection from avoiding it."
 So unless you have celiac disease, non-celiac gluten sensitivity, or a wheat allergy, you're in the clear to continue to enjoy bagels, breads, and pasta — just opt for the whole wheat variety whenever you can.

-Have you changed your diet to protect your health?
-Tweet us at @BritandCo.
+Have you changed your diet to avoid causes of breast cancer?
+Tweet us at @BritandCo